Applying the FAIR Principles to computational workflows

 A \textbf{workflow management system} handles the data flow and/or execution control and performs the heavy lifting for computational and data handling.
 A workflow management system abstracts the workflow from the underlying digital infrastructure, supporting scalability, portability, and differences in hardware architectures.

 The use of workflows has accelerated in the past few years.
-The existence of more than 350 different workflow management systems of varying maturity evidences the increasing popularity of workflows \cite{existingWorkflowSystems}.
-Workflows automate repetitive and time-consuming tasks, saving time and computational resources and ensuring that computational experiments can be replicated.
-They provide a documented record of the computational process which helps in understanding, reviewing, and auditing the workflow.
+The existence of more than 350 different workflow management systems of varying maturity evidences the increasing popularity of workflows (\url{https://s.apache.org/existing-workflow-systems}).
+Workflows help reduce the burden of manual human effort by automating repetitive and time-consuming tasks.
+This automation enables efficiency in terms of resource allocation both by allowing humans to return to human-only tasks and by allowing the computational tasks to take advantage of opportunities for automatic optimizations.
+Workflows also automate critical processes that require standardization and increased reproducibility, improving efficiency by removing humans from the analytical process, at times dispensing with the need for manual management of data flow through a set of processing steps, and reducing the need for repeat analyses due to human error and/or bias.
+Moreover, automation ensures that computational experiments can be replicated.
+Workflows also provide a documented record of the computational processes, which helps in understanding, reviewing, and auditing those processes.
 As scientific activity often includes the exploration of analysis variance, modifying workflows to understand effects and changes on data products is simpler when those workflows are clearly described and comparable.
 Researchers can reuse workflows to re-analyze and adapt to incorporate new methods, tools, or data sources.
-Sharing and reusing workflows supports team collaboration and standardizes processes and analysis methods.
+Sharing and reusing workflows supports team collaboration and standardizes processes and analysis methods~\cite{garijo2014}.